UW-GDA/gda_course_2020/README.md

 ## Overview
 This course explores advanced geospatial data processing, analysis/interpretation, and visualization techniques using Python, shell scripting, and open-source tools/libraries (GDAL, NumPy, Pandas and derivatives like geopandas and xarray).
 We will explore fundamental concepts and real-world data science applications involving large geospatial datasets.

+Data Engineering and Data Science
+Learn how to answer questions using latest tools, but also how to ask the right questions
+Limited emphasis machine learning, but scattered throughout labs (e.g., K-means clustering in 03)

 ## Syllabus

 ## Structure